 Slags spatters, and dross are all terms used to describe these types of burrs.
 Slags are formed when molten metal is hardened through welding, plasma cutting, or laser cutting.
 Due to residual stresses caused by heating and uncontrolled cooling, slags have different mechanical characteristics than the base metal.
 Slags may normally be chipped off using a manual power brush, but grinding may be required in some circumstances.

 What materials can be used in tumble deburring?

 Deburring is done with a variety of materials, including rice and glass beads.
 However, ceramic, plastic, steel, and organic compounds are the most common media materials used.

-Due to its high density, ceramic media can easily grind and polish hard materials such as titanium and steel.
+Due to its high density, ceramic media can easily grind and polish hard materials such as steel.
 Porcelain is used in ceramics to give it a lustrous gloss.
 Ceramic media’s fundamental drawback is that, despite its durability, it will ultimately break into smaller pieces.
 If these chips get lodged in small locations or holes on the parts, they can pose a problem.